-The Lake District is world-famous for its enviable landscapes and stunning scenery.
+The Lake District offers some of the top views in the country and is world-famous for its enviable landscapes and stunning scenery.
 But when you have just a few days to explore everything the area has to offer, it can be easy to miss out on an amazing view hidden just around the corner.
 Here are a few of our favourites you should be looking out for!

 Note: If reaching a view involves walking in the Lakes, do make sure before you set out that you have sturdy footwear suited to the terrain and always remember some warm clothing, food and water, and to get hold of a map and full route description before you go!

-In the past, the Lake District's Wastwater has been voted the UK's best view, so we thought we'd start with this one!
-The deepest lake in the Lake District, Wastwater is situated in the Wasdale Valley, which is also home to England's tallest mountain, and one of England's smallest churches!
-The Screes on the southeast side of Wastwater rise dramatically from the lake's floor to produce a stunning backdrop.
+The view down Wastwater is iconic and has been voted as the UK's best view on multiple occasions!
+The deepest lake in the Lake District, Wastwater is situated in the Wasdale Valley, which is also home to England's tallest mountain and one of England's smallest churches!
+The Screes on the southeast side of the lake rise dramatically from the water to produce a stunning backdrop.
 Wastwater is popular with walkers, cyclists and canoeists, and there are car parks as well as roadside lay-bys from which to enjoy the scenery.

 Browse our selection of cottages in Wasdale.

 2. Friar's Crag, Keswick

 Friar's Crag is an iconic Lakeland viewpoint and the bench there, which looks down Derwentwater towards the 'Jaws of Borrowdale', has to be one of the most popular seats in the Lake District!
-Friar's Crag can be reached on an easy and accessible 15-minute walk from the Theatre by the Lake on the Derwentwater foreshore in Keswick.
-After leaving the tarmac surface at the beginning of the walk, continue on a good and mostly level, wide stone path south.
-You can extend the walk further to take in a stroll around neighbouring Strandshag Bay.
+Friar's Crag can be reached via an easy and accessible 15-minute walk from the Theatre by the Lake on the Derwentwater foreshore in Keswick.
+After leaving the tarmac surface at the beginning of the walk, continue on a good - and mostly level - wide stone path south.
+You can extend the walk further to take in a stroll around neighbouring Strandshag Bay, too.

 Take a look at our nearby cottages in Keswick.